ImpossiblePlayer/ImpossiblePlayer/README.md

 - 👋 Hi, I’m @ImpossiblePlayer
 - 👀 I’m interested in web development (express/nest.js, REACT.js and a lil of python and .net)
-- 🌱 I’m currently learning React and backend programming from [Dimych IT-KAMASUTRA](https://www.youtube.com/c/ITKAMASUTRA) turotials and others
+- 🌱 I’m currently learning React and backend programming from [Dimych IT-KAMASUTRA](https://www.youtube.com/c/ITKAMASUTRA) turotials and some others
 - 💞️ I’m looking to collaborate on web app
 - 📫 How to reach me: Discord: @impossible_player#9961